More Cowbell: Reception

 The sketch's offbeat nature, as well as the actors breaking character, made the sketch an immediate fan favorite.
-Marc Spitz called it "one of the first super-memes of the new century" in the New York Times.
+Marc Spitz called it "one of the first super-memes of the new century" in The New York Times.
 Walken continued to hear from fans about the sketch in years afterward: "I hear about it everywhere I go.
 It's been YEARS, and all anybody brings up is 'COW-bell.'
 I guess you never know what's gonna click."
 Ferrell even speculates that it "ruined" Walken's life.
 Members of Blue Öyster Cult reacted favorably to the sketch.
-Though the song was previously well known for its creepy tone, co-vocalist Buck Dharma said that "Ferrell pretty much sabotaged that."
+The song's lead vocalist, Buck Dharma, asserted in 2016 that the song had been deemed creepy before "Ferrell pretty much sabotaged that" but that its initial intent "has not only been restored but also seems to be unstoppable".